 - 1. Manage internally In some cases of sexual harassment, e.g. one- off incidents, the school may take the view that the children concerned are not in need of early help or statutory intervention and that it would be appropriate to handle the incident internally, taking actions in line with school behaviour policy.
-This response should be underpinned by the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
-All concerns, discussions, decisions and reasons for decisions must be recorded. - 2.
+This response should be underpinned by the principal that sexual violence and sexual harassment is never acceptable and will not be tolerated.
+All concerns, discussions, decisions and reasons for decisions must be recorded.
+For those DSL's and deputies in Knowsley that have completed the AIM Understanding and Managing Sexual Behaviours in Education Settings training they can access the tools within the guidance to record the interventions and outcomes. - 2.
 Early Help -The school may decide that the children involved to not require statutory interventions but may benefit from Early Help via a referral into Knowsley MASH.
 Early help can be particularly useful to address non-violent Harmful Sexual Behaviour and may prevent escalation of sexual violence.
-This response should be underpinned by the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
-All concerns, discussions, decisions and reasons for decisions must be recorded.

-Referrals to Local Authority Children's Social Care - where a child has been harmed, is at risk of harm, or is in immediate danger a referral should be made to Liverpool/Knowsley MASH.
+This response should be underpinned by the principal that sexual violence and sexual harassment is never acceptable and will not be tolerated.
+All concerns, discussions, decisions and reasons for decisions must be recorded. - 3.
+Referrals to Children's Social Care where a child has been harmed, is at risk of harm, or is in immediate danger a referral should be made to the Knowsley MASH.
 Schools should not wait for the outcome (or even the start) of a children's social care investigation before protecting the victim and other children in the school.

 Where statutory assessments are appropriate, the school or college (especially the designated safeguarding lead or a deputy) should be working alongside, and cooperating with, the relevant lead social worker.
-Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator(s) and any other children that require support
+Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator(s) and any other children that require support.

 All Knowsley schools may seek advice, guidance and support from the Education Safeguarding Officer on the best way to implement safeguarding and risk identification processes.
-This is also the case for Liverpool LA SG officer where a Knowsley school may have a cohort of children from the borough of Liverpool.
-Schools will support the completion of a specialist AIM assessment if required.
+For those DSL's and deputies in Knowsley that have completed the AIM - Understanding and Managing Sexual Behaviours in Education Settings training they should use the relevant checklist tool to record their decision-making process and utilise this assessment to inform their referral into the MASH.
+Schools will also support the completion of a specialist AIM 3 assessment by a trained professional if required.